slcodia/PhilSaDataCamp-Codia/README.md

 # PhilSaDataCamp-Codia

-Outputs from Philippine Space Agency SIICaP: Data Camp
+This is my entry for Philippine Space Agency's Data Camp and 5-day Workshop on processing geospatial data using Python, GeoPandas, and Google Colab.
+My project won as the best proposal.
+The show-and-tell session can be watched <a href="https://www.youtube.com/watch?v=xQIUxWZdgsI&feature=share&utm_source=EKLEiJECCKjOmKnC5IiRIQ&t=2679">here</a>.

-This includes a Python Notebook that showcases my final output after the data camp: a map of rainfall return levels in the Philippines.
+This repository includes a Python Notebook that showcases my final output after the data camp: a map of rainfall return levels in the Philippines.

 # Estimating Rainfall Return Levels in the Philippines